btobers/RAGU/README.md

 </p> -->

 ## Description
-RAGU is an open source GUI package developed to interpret radar sounding data, written in Python 3.
+RAGU is an open source user-interface package developed to interpret radar sounding data, written in Python 3.

 ### Dataset Capabilities:
 RAGU was originally developed to work with NASA's Operation IceBridge Alaska radar sounding data.
 The dataset capabilities have since been expanded to include the following: